StefanZander/lecture_notes/swcs/html/docs/objectives.md

 - *and many more...*

 !!! note
+    **Recommended Literature**:
-    **Note**: Consult the literature recommendations for more details and background information.
+    Consult the literature recommendations for more details and background information.
+It helps a lot.

 ## Literature Recommendations

 External Information about good Scientific Work Practices

 * The fundamentals of science explained in a nice interactive showcase
     <https://undsci.berkeley.edu/interactive/#/intro/1>

 * "Understanding Science 101" – online course by the University of Berkeley